 First, thank you so much for being so thoughtful!

 Staying healthy and flattening the curve is the BEST thing you can do.

-Consider purchasing something from an organization’s Wish List on various shopping sites to make sure they get exactly what they need so nothing goes to waste.
+Consider purchasing something from an organisation’s Wish List on various shopping sites to make sure they get exactly what they need so nothing goes to waste.